-- 18. Fuel Oil Monitoring: The fuel shall be monitored initially and annually for the sulfur content using ASTM D4294 Method (or equivalent).
+- B.18.
+Fuel Oil Monitoring: The fuel shall be monitored annually for the sulfur content using ASTM D4294 Method (or equivalent).
 The permittee shall also maintain daily records of fuel oil consumption for the emission units.
-[Rules 62-297.440, F.A.C., and 62-210.200, F.A.C.] - 19.
+[Rules 62-297.440, F.A.C., and 62-210.200, F.A.C.] - B.19.
 Test Notification: The permittee shall notify the Compliance Authority in writing at least 15 days prior to the date on which each formal compliance test is to begin, of the date, time, and place of each such test, and the test contact person who will be responsible for coordinating and having such test conducted for the owner or operator.
-[Rule 62-297.310(7)(a)9., F.A.C.] - 20.
-Initial Tests Required: Initial performance tests to demonstrate compliance with the emission standards specified in this permit shall be conducted within 60 days after achieving at least 90% of permitted capacity, but not later than 180 days after initial operation of the emissions unit.
-Initial performance tests shall be conducted for NOX and visible emissions on a sample of 5 (five) randomly picked internal combustion engines for the first year.
-A different set of randomly picked five engines from the remaining 25 (twenty five) internal combustion engines will be tested during the second year of operation.
-[Rule 62-297.310(7)(a)1., and 62-297.310(7)(c), F.A.C.] - 21.
-Annual Performance Tests: To demonstrate compliance with the emission standards specified in this permit, the permittee shall conduct annual performance tests for NOX and visible emissions on the emission units that operated for more than 3,700 hours in the preceding 12-month period.
+[Rule 62-297.310(7)(a)9., F.A.C.] - B.20.
+Initial Tests Required: A set of randomly picked five internal combustion engines (different from the five internal combustion engines tested during the first year of operation) shall be tested for nitrogen oxides and visible emissions during the second year of operation.
+[Rule 62-297.310(7)(a)1., and 62-297.310(7)(c), F.A.C.] - B.21.
+Annual Performance Tests: To demonstrate compliance with the emission standards specified in this permit, the permittee shall conduct annual performance tests for NOx and visible emissions on the emission units that operated for more than 3,700 hours in the preceding 12-month period.
 Tests required on an annual basis shall be conducted at least once during each federal fiscal year (October 1st to September 30th).
-[Rule 62-297.310(7)(a)4., and 62-297.310(7)(c), F.A.C.] - 22.
-Tests Prior to Permit Renewal: Prior to renewing the air operation permit, the permittee shall conduct performance tests for NOX and visible emissions on one of the internal combustion engines.
+[Rule 62-297.310(7)(a)4., and 62-297.310(7)(c), F.A.C.] - B.22.
+Tests Prior to Permit Renewal: Prior to renewing the air operation permit, the permittee shall conduct performance tests for NOx and visible emissions on one of the internal combustion engines.
 These tests shall be conducted within the 12-month period prior to renewing the air operation permit.
 For pollutants required to be tested annually, the permittee may submit the most recent annual compliance test to satisfy the requirements of this provision.
-[Rule 62-297.310(7)(a)3., F.A.C.] - 23.
+[Rule 62-297.310(7)(a)3., F.A.C.] - B.23.
 Internal Combustion Engine Testing Capacity: Performance tests for compliance with standards specified in this permit shall be conducted with the emission unit operating at permitted capacity.
 Permitted capacity is defined as 90-100 percent of the maximum heat input rate allowed by the permit.
 If it is impracticable to test at permitted capacity, the source may be tested at less than permitted capacity.
 However, subsequent operation is limited to 110 percent of the value reached during the test until a new test is conducted.
 Once the unit is so limited, operation at higher capacities is allowed for no more than 15 consecutive days for the purposes of additional compliance testing to regain the permitted capacity.
 Emissions performance tests shall meet all applicable requirements of Chapters 62-204 and 62-297, F.A.C.
-[Rule 62-297.310(2), F.A.C.]

-24. Calculation of Emission Rate: For each emissions performance test, the indicated emission rate or concentration shall be the arithmetic average of the emission rate or concentration determined by each of the three separate test runs unless otherwise specified in a particular test method or applicable rule.
+[Rule 62-297.310(2), F.A.C.] - B.24.
+Calculation of Emission Rate: For each emissions performance test, the indicated emission rate or concentration shall be the arithmetic average of the emission rate or concentration determined by each of the three separate test runs unless otherwise specified in a particular test method or applicable rule.
 [Rule 62-297.310(3), F.A.C.]

-25. Applicable Test Procedures
+B.25.
+Applicable Test Procedures